 The Education Lecture started in 2014 with former Secretary for Education, Baroness Estelle Morris, presenting the first inspiring lecture.

 This was followed in 2015 with a wonderfully entertaining lecture from the Turner Prize winning artist, Grayson Perry CBE RA and again in 2016 with a fascinating lecture from the former Schools Commissioner for London, Sir Tim Brighouse.
+Finally, in 2017, we hosted a wonderful interview with choreographer and director Sir Matthew Bourne.

 The lectures are an invitation only event and all money raised goes to funding activities and projects for our students.